wavefrontHQ/docs/pages/doc/trace_data_details.md

 * When you instrument your application with a [Wavefront sender SDK](wavefront_sdks.html#sdks-for-sending-raw-data-to-wavefront), your application emits spans that are automatically constructed from raw data you pass as parameters.
 * When you instrument your application with a 3rd party distributed tracing system, your application emits spans that are automatically transformed by the [integration](tracing_integrations.html#tracing-system-integrations) you set up.

-It is, however, possible to manually construct a well-formed span and send it either [directly to the Wavefront service](direct_ingestion.html#trace-data-spans) or to a TCP port that the Wavefront proxy is listening on for trace data.
+It is possible to manually construct a well-formed span and send it either [directly to the Wavefront service](direct_ingestion.html#trace-data-spans) or to a TCP port that the Wavefront proxy is listening on for trace data.
 You might want to do this if you instrumented your application with a proprietary distributed tracing system.

 ### Span Syntax